lautomator/PhillyBikeShare-Android/README.md

 I have an Android, and an Indego membership.
 Necessity is the mother of invention.

 ##License
-Copyright Samuel Halperin, 2015.
-You should have received a copy of the MIT Licsense with this code.
+Copyright Samuel Halperin, 2015 except where governed by third party licenses.
+All rights reserved.